vmware-clarity/ng-clarity/docs/PUBLISHING.md

 - verify the project builds
 - verify all tests pass
 - verify any changes to the public api have been accepted
+- publish a preview of the demo app

 ---